 Although muscle pain is inevitable, it does not mean that we have to sit back and wait for this to pass to continue exercising.

-Whether at the gym, it’s lifting weights, or getting in and out of bed comfortably, healthy, active, and flexible muscles are essential.
-In circumstances where recovery is slow, or pains persist, CBD can provide additional support, at least based on the preliminary results above.
+Whether at the gym, it’s lifting weights or getting in and out of bed comfortably, healthy, active, and flexible muscles are essential.
+In circumstances where recovery is slow, or pains persist, CBD may provide additional support.

 As always, keeping balance is the key to a healthy and active lifestyle, whether it’s balancing the endocannabinoid system, balancing our diet, or balancing our workouts.
 Knowing when to push ourselves a little more complicated, or when to break, is crucial.